Can I book a table?

 Can I still eat at the food stalls when there is a ticketed event?

 YES!
 We have several ways of arranging the space for different ticketed events, but you are able to access the food stalls even if you don’t have a ticket for the event.
-You will not be able to enter the areas for the ticketed event without a ticket, which might mean some restrictions on what Bar’s you can use.
+However, you will not be able to enter the areas for the ticketed event without a ticket, which might mean some restrictions on what Bar’s you can use.

 Be aware that buying food from the stalls does not give you access to a ticketed event happening on the same night.